 - What’s the deal with homeschool socialization and how will my kid find friends?

-Before we get to our how to start homeschool mid year steps, let’s cover some common homeschooling questions that will help you with this journey.
+Before we get to our how to start homeschool mid year steps (and how to be homeschooled starting TODAY), let’s cover some common homeschooling questions that will help you with this journey and the best way to answer homeschool where to start.
+Beginning to homeschool can feel stressful!
+That’s completely normal and justified!

 NEED HELP WITH STARTING TO HOMESCHOOL?